Vey-Digital/ThriveMap-Public-/README.md

 - more personalized insight support
 - stronger reflection guidance without losing trust or clarity

-The direction is practical and human: help people understand themselves faster, with more clarity, using the reflection they already chose to save.
+The goal is practical and human: help people understand themselves faster, with more clarity, using the reflection they already chose to save.

 ---